 ABOHN has certified over 16,000 and currently has 3,500 estimated active certificants.
 We use predetermined standards of nursing practice to validate an individual registered nurse's qualifications, knowledge and practice in specific areas of occupational health nursing.

-Vision: ABOHN Certification is recognized and valued as the standard to maximize the health and safety of workers worldwide.
+Vision ABOHN certification is recognized and valued as the standard to maximize the health, safety and well being of workers worldwide.

 Mission ABOHN's mission is to promote a standard of excellence in occupational health nursing through credentialing.